NREL/PIDG/Update/README.md

 There are currently four scripts in this folder

 `a-parse-psse.R`
-* parse psse file, export all possible tables into some user-defined folder
+* parse psse file, export all possible tables into some user-defined folder. also export some metadata about the data that was parsed (what tables do and don't exist, how much data is in each, etc)

 `b-call-input-process.R`
 * optional - call input processing scripts on data. could also exogenously